Royal High School Bath, GDST

 Huge sense of pride in the school –’ you’re ‘Royal High until you die’ – and when they were redesigning the uniforms, the girls got together and campaigned for the school logo to be included.
 Very strong sense of community amongst the staff of all levels from the ground up.

-Links with schools in Kenya, Hewitt School in New York, and newly established United World School in Cambodia, as well as nearby boys schools.
+Links with a school in Kenya, Hewitt School in New York and the United World School in Cambodia, as well as nearby boys schools.

 Being part of the GDST means tapping into a huge network of students around the UK, with shared events like a massive skiing trip and a trip to NASA, and a chance to form lifelong friendships.
 There are about 75k GDST alumnae worldwide (one of the largest careers networks of its kind).
 Sixth Formers can chat and seek advice from alumnae though the Rungway Mentoring App.
 Clever idea.

 About a quarter of girls board, some 140 girls.
-The newly re-furbed School House for Years 7 – 11 at the top of the main building has two huge common rooms with fab furniture (check out those bar stools and zingy sofas), lighting and a modern kitchen.
+School House for Years 7 – 11 at the top of the main building has two huge common rooms with fab furniture (check out those bar stools and zingy sofas), lighting and a modern kitchen.

 There’s even a baby grand.